Sinistralis-DOS2-Mods/StatLib/README.md

 - That's it!

 ## How to Use
 - The project will contain ready-made templates for you to reference, and each type of skill/status will be pre-made for you.
-You can find these templates under the examples directory.
-These templates should be pasted into the skills directory.
-It is not recommended to edit these templates as they will update with new examples as the project is updated.
-- See skillExamples/Projectile.js for more detailed usage examples.
+- See examples for more detailed usage examples.
+I will include some examples from Ascension once I get that far.
 - When you are ready to export your skills to the Editor, open a terminal and type 'npm run build'.
 This will automatically generate all skills and place them in the editor.
 - Currently you will need to trigger a skill build from within the Editor.
 This involves making a skill and saving.
 I will be cleaning this workflow up at a later date.